19 Jun Cloud 9 Homemade Gluten-Free Bread

 Part 3 – Bake, Clean and Enjoy the Baking Bread Aroma

-11. When loaf is finished rising, place uncovered on middle rack in the centre of your oven
+10. When loaf is finished rising, place uncovered on the middle rack in the centre of your oven

 Resist temptation and allow the loaf to fully cool before slicing